• Home

 Jurgen Klopp is hoisted aloft by the Liverpool players after their win in the 2019 UEFA Champions League final (Photo: Shutterstock)

-Left Borussia Dortmund at the end of the 2014-15 season.
-Took over when Brendan Rodgers was sacked as Liverpool manager in October of that year and has overseen a revolutionary rejuvenation of the club's fortunes.
-Led them to their first Premier League title in 30 years in the 2019-20 season, and finally won the Champions League in 2018-19 after a further final defeat in 2018.
+The iconic Jurgen Klopp left Borussia Dortmund at the end of the 2014-15 season.
+He took over when Brendan Rodgers was sacked as Liverpool manager in October of that year and oversaw a revolutionary rejuvenation of the club's fortunes.

 Join The Monday Club Have a tip or something brilliant you wanted to share on?
 We're looking for loyal Balls readers free-to-join members club where top tipsters can win prizes and Balls merchandise